Green Ramp disaster

-Crash
+Accident

 The "Green Ramp" is the large north-south parking ramp at the west end of Pope AFB's east-west runway, used by the U.S. Army to stage joint operations with the Air Force.
 Several buildings sit along its western edge, including Building 900, the building housing the Air Force operations group.
-A personnel shed ("pax shed," a large open-bay building) sat next to Building 900, which the Army used to prepare troops for parachute drops.
+A personnel shed ("pax shed", a large open-bay building) sat next to Building 900, which the Army used to prepare troops for parachute drops.
 A large grassy area, where troops could stage before drops, lay between the two buildings.
 Behind the area, several concrete mock-ups of the backs of Air Force cargo aircraft had been constructed, where troops could rehearse their drop procedures.

-On the day of the accident, about 500 paratroopers from adjacent Fort Bragg were in the pax shed, the concrete mock-ups or resting in the grassy area.
-The personnel came from three division units, the First Brigade, 504th Infantry Regiment, and 505th Infantry Regiment.
+On the day of the accident, about 500 paratroopers of the 82nd Airborne Division from the adjacent Fort Bragg were in the pax shed, concrete mock-ups, and grassy area.
+The personnel came from three 82nd Airborne units: the First Brigade, 504th Infantry Regiment, and 505th Infantry Regiment.
 While the jumpers prepared to board several C-130 Hercules and C-141 Starlifter aircraft parked on Green Ramp, the sky was filled with F-16 Fighting Falcon, A-10 Thunderbolt II, and C-130 aircraft conducting training.

 Mid-air collision

-Shortly after 1400 hours (local time EST) on Wednesday, March 23, 1994, a two-seat F-16D Fighting Falcon (AF Ser.
-No. 88-0171, c/n 1D-25, of the 74th Fighter Squadron, 23rd Operations Group) with two pilots (Captains Joseph Jacyno and Scott Salmon) on board was conducting a simulated flameout (SFO) approach when it collided with a C-130E Hercules (AF Ser.
-No. 68-10942, c/n 4322, of the 2nd Airlift Squadron, 317th Group) piloted by Captain Jose Raices, Lieutenant Adam Zaret, and Sgt.
+Shortly after 14:00 (local time EST) on Wednesday, March 23, 1994, a two-seat F-16D Fighting Falcon (AF Ser.
+No. 88-0171, c/n 1D-25, of the 74th Fighter Squadron, 23rd Operations Group) with two crew (Captains Joseph Jacyno and Scott Salmon) on board was conducting a simulated flameout (SFO) approach when it collided with a C-130E Hercules (AF Ser.
+No. 68-10942, c/n 4322, of the 2nd Airlift Squadron, 317th Group) crewed by Captain Jose Raices, Lieutenant Adam Zaret, and Sgt.
 Joel Myers.
-Both aircraft were members of the 23rd Wing, which was the host unit at Pope AFB at the time.
+Both aircraft crews were members of the 23rd Wing, which was the host unit at Pope AFB at the time.

 The aircraft were on short final approach to runway 23 at an altitude of about 300 ft above ground level.
 The nose of the F-16D severed the C-130E's right elevator.
 On impact, the F-16 pilot applied full afterburner to try to recover the aircraft, but it began to disintegrate, showering debris on the runway and a road that ran around it.
-Both F-16 crewmembers ejected, but their aircraft, still on full afterburner, continued on an arc towards Green Ramp.
+Both F-16 crew members ejected, but their aircraft, still on full afterburner, continued on an arc towards Green Ramp.
 At the same time, the C-130 crew took their aircraft away from the airfield and checked to ensure it could safely land.
 While the C-130 crew knew they were most likely struck by the F-16, they had no idea how it happened or the extent of the damage.
 After performing their checks, the crew returned to Pope and landed on the debris-littered runway.